Ryac1/Ryac_TW_Steamdeck_UI/README.md

 You can find the layout if you rename the game in Steam to "World of Warcraft". the layout is named: "Ryac's template DAB TW v2.1"

+It seems that it gets removed sometimes, ill try to reupload it but i also added it to game name "Turtle wow" just to be sure.
+Also make sure to store it as a local layout once you get it.

 Here is a list of controls:

 - L2/R2: hold to switch between button pages